The Actions console is the central place for all configuration, settings, and publishing related parts of Actions on Google development.

 From there you will be directed to the Cloud Project Management System where you can edit collaborators by clicking Add and specifying their role.

-In order to publish your draft through the console, you'll want to update the draft with Actions on Google and make it available to use in the Actions Console.
-The console is where you will manage and publish new versions of your app.
+In order to publish your draft through the Actions Console, you'll want to update the draft with Actions on Google and make it available to use in the Actions Console.

-- Go to Integrations in the menu on the left and click on Actions on Google to activate it, if you haven't already.
+- Go to the Integrations in the menu on the left and click on the Actions on Google card to activate it, if you haven't already.

-- Set up your Explicit invocation intent and any Implicit invocation intents for your app.
+- Set up your Explicit invocation intent and any Implicit invocation intents for your Action.

-- Enable Auto-preview changes to ensure changes to your Dialogflow agent are reflected in your test app.
+- Enable Auto-preview changes to ensure changes to your Dialogflow agent are reflected in your test Action.

-- Click TEST to open the Actions console simulator and start testing your app.
+- Click TEST to open the Actions console simulator and start testing your Action.